 FIELD TRIP COORDINATOR

 Masters of Education Elementary Ed- Dowling College, Oakdale, NY

 Integrative Nutrition Certified Health Coach-Institute for Integrative Nutrition, NYC, NY

 During her tenure as a middle school science and elementary enrichment teacher, Karen developed a farm curriculum based on the well-known program “Edible Schoolyard” founded by Chef Alice Waters of Berkley, California.
 For years this program focused on teaching students the importance of being conscientious stewards of the land, growing their own food, developing better eating habits, and incorporating this information into their daily lives.

 Now retired from formal teaching, Karen has brought a similar program to the Bayard Cutting Arboretum and its newly founded CSA.
-Children’s workshops are offered on Wednesday afternoons throughout the growing season at the CSA.
 In addition, Karen has developed a School Field Trip Program which is now available for local school children in Grades K-5.